Dysphagia

 Preparing for an appointment

-See a healthcare professional if you're having problems swallowing.
+See a healthcare professional if you're having trouble swallowing.
 Depending on the suspected cause, you may be referred to an ear, nose and throat specialist; a doctor who specializes in treating digestive disorders, called a gastroenterologist; or a doctor who specializes in diseases of the nervous system, called a neurologist.

 Here's some information to help you prepare for your appointment.